-The Moog Modular, needs no introduction.
+The Moog Modular needs no introduction.
 We are talking about the father of modern subtractive synthesis, we are talking about the beast, the one that every major studio facility used to have, the one Keith Emerson made so famous back in the days of ELP, the one Moog has just reissued following original specs, the one you can ask them to build it for you if you have some extra 35k dollars in your pockets.

-Low mode, goes really low (0,0003 Hz) while Mid mode goes from 0,01 Hz, up to 20 Hz, and it’s quite complex, it has outputs for sine, triangle, sawtooth, pulse and random waves.
-PW can be set manually or via CV in, and there are delay and fade in knobs.
+Low mode, goes really low (0,0003 Hz) while Mid mode goes from 0,01 Hz, up to 20 Hz, and it’s quite complex, it has outputs for sine, triangle, sawtooth, pulse, and random waves.
+PW can be set manually or via CV in, and there is a delay and fade in knobs.

 Right after that, you’ll find two sets of ADRS (yes, in that order) envelopes, one for VCA 1 and the other for VCA 2. as there’s a pan pot on each, you can hard pan them left and right, and use both together for stereo sounds.
-Needless to say that this envelopes are really fast and punchy!
+Needless to say that these envelopes are really fast and punchy!

 Right after the filters, we’ve got another VC LFO.
 Those four slots can be used also for Bode Shifter and Formant modules by right-clicking on the module name.
-Up to six ADRS envelopes can be used in this cabinet, as well as a trigg, noise generator (pink and white) with its own LP and HP filters, or you can select to use modules like Ring Mod, four envelope followers, or two S&H.
+Up to six ADSR envelopes can be used in this cabinet, as well as a trigger, noise generator (pink and white) with its own LP and HP filters, or you can select to use modules like Ring Mod, four envelope followers, or two S&H.

 Finally, the upper cabinet is where you’ll find the sequencer module, as well as the fixed filter bank and dual delay and chorus modules.
 The sequencer is awesome and very flexible. it has three rows of eight steps each.
-You can apply an amount of glide for each row, and you can use the internal clock or have it sync’d to MIDI.
+You can apply an amount of glide for each row, and you can use the internal clock or have it synced to MIDI.

 You can set the gate length and choose between forward or fwd/rw modes for playing, and yes, you can tweak everything on the fly.
-The fixed filter bank is a complete different beast, and you can think of it as if it were an EQ, where you can boost or attenuate fixed frequencies (12 bands actually, with independent Q for each), plus a low and a high pass.
+The fixed filter bank is a completely different beast, and you can think of it as if it were an EQ, where you can boost or attenuate fixed frequencies (12 bands actually, with independent Q for each), plus a low and a high pass.

-Right after, there’s the Dual Delay which can sync to MIDI and has independent time, feedback and cross feedback for each channel (each channel feeds a different VCA).
+Right after, there’s the Dual Delay which can sync to MIDI and has independent time, feedback, and cross-feedback for each channel (each channel feeds a different VCA).
 Finally, the last module is the Chorus.
 I’m not a big fan of a chorus, but, this one is pretty cool for making the stereo wider.

-Back to the bottom, we find the keyboard which features lots of control options: The five octaves keyboard itself, mod and bend wheel, glide on/off and amount knob, direct controls for each of the three filter’s cutoff point, 2 assignable X/Y controllers, master volume and master tune knobs, faders for each VCA envelopes, a switch to play in monophonic, polyphonic or unison modes -polyphony can be set up to 32 voices, which is indeed a lot!-, buttons for legato mode and retrigger mode, knobs for setting the pitch and filter bends, four keyboard follower slopes, and eight switches for bend portamento.
+Back to the bottom, we find the keyboard which features lots of control options: The five octaves keyboard itself, mod and bend wheel, glide on/off and amount knob, direct controls for each of the three filter’s cutoff points, 2 assignable X/Y controllers, master volume and master tune knobs, faders for each VCA envelopes, a switch to play in monophonic, polyphonic or unison modes -polyphony can be set up to 32 voices, which is indeed a lot!-, buttons for legato mode and retrigger mode, knobs for setting the pitch and filter bends, four keyboard follower slopes, and eight switches for bend portamento.

-There are also some very useful patch points for velocity, aftertouch, mod wheel, keyboard followers, sequencer columns, sequencer FM input, X/Y pads, external inputs and stereo outputs.
+There are also some very useful patch points for velocity, aftertouch, mod wheel, keyboard followers, sequencer columns, sequencer FM input, X/Y pads, external inputs, and stereo outputs.